LoginRadius/python-sdk/README.md

 <h6 id="PhoneVerificationOTPByAccessToken-put-"> Phone Verification OTP by Token (PUT)</h6>
  This API is used to consume the verification code sent to verify a user's phone number.
-Use this call for front-end purposes in cases where the user is already logged in by passing the user's access token.
+Use this call for front-end purposes where the user is already logged in by passing the user's access token.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/phone-authentication/phone-verify-otp-by-token)

  ```